Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 ## Benchmarks

 There are many different Time Series Forecasting benchmarks in common use today.
-Generalizing across datasets, Multivariate-Time-Series-Forecasting-with-LSTMs and Univariate-Time-Series-Forecasting-with-LSTMs not make much diffrent of the accuracy (0.82 R2 vs. 0.85 R2), but training time increas.
+Generalizing across datasets, Multivariate-Time-Series-Forecasting-with-LSTMs and Univariate-Time-Series-Forecasting-with-LSTMs not make much different of the accuracy (0.82 R2 vs. 0.85 R2), but training time increase.
 - [How to Create an ARIMA Model for Time Series Forecasting in Python](https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/)
 - [Time Series Prediction with LSTM Recurrent Neural Networks in Python with Keras](https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/)
 - [Multivariate Time Series Forecasting with LSTMs in Keras](https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/)